 See DBW Archives here.

-John Coates, IV is the John F. Cogan, Jr. Professor of Law and Economics and research director of the Center on the Legal Profession at Harvard Law School.
+John Coates, IV is the John F. Cogan, Jr. Professor of Law and Economics and research director of the Center on the Legal Profession at Harvard Law School (currently on leave).
 He joined the faculty in 1997 after private practice at the New York law firm of Wachtell, Lipton, Rosen & Katz, where he was a partner specializing in mergers and acquisitions, corporate and securities law, and the regulation of financial institutions.
 Before coming to HLS, he taught on the adjunct faculties of New York University School of Law and Boston University School of Law.
 He was promoted to Professor in 2001, and was named the John F. Cogan Jr. Professor of Law and Economics in 2006.

 His current research at Harvard includes empirical studies of the purchasing of legal services by S&P 500 companies, the causes and consequences of the completion or failure of M&A transactions, mutual funds and the effects of their regulation, and the causes and consequences of CEO and CLO turnover.
 He teaches courses on Mergers & Acquisitions, Financial Institutions Regulation, Contracts, Corporations, and the History of Capitalist Institutions.
 Professor Coates is a principal researcher on the Program’s Corporate Purchasing Project, a quantitative and qualitative examination of how corporations purchase legal services.
 He also instructs at the Program’s Executive Education courses.